saadullahsaeed/git-sync-n-serve/README.md

-# Get-sync-static-server
+# Get-sync-n-server

-[This is WIP] Inspried by git-sync, this is an attempt to use the pure Go implementation of git for sync and serving static content from a container.
+Inspried by git-sync, this is an attempt to use the pure Go implementation of git for sync and serving static content using a single binary.

+This is not battle tested at all.
+Please use with caution.

 ## Usecase